 ABCSD has policies and procedures to verify specific applications selected by the U.S. Department of Education's Central Processing System (CPS).
-In rare instances, ABCSD's financial aid office may elect to verify the application to resolve any questions he/she may have regarding what has been reported on the Free Application for Federal Student Aid (FAFSA) or other documents provided in the student's file.
-Verification requirements (Flagged V1, V4, and V5) are for only FSA recipients.
-ABCSD has chosen to verify 100% of its selected applicants.
+In rare instances, ABCSD's financial aid office may elect to verify the application data to resolve conflicting data that has been reported on the Free Application for Federal Student Aid (FAFSA) or other documents provided in the student's file.
+ABCSD has chosen to verify 100% of CPS selected applicants.
+Verification requirements (Flagged V1, V4, and V5) are for FSA recipients only.
+Beginning July13, 2021, Verification Tracking Flag V1 is waived for 2021 - 2022 and 2022 - 2023.
 ABCSD will request students'/parents' tax transcripts of the applicant selected for verification by the U.S. Department of Education ("ED").
-The selected applicant may be asked to provide other pertinent documents to complete the verification requirement within thirty days (1 month).
+The selected applicant may be asked to provide other pertinent documents to complete the verification requirement within thirty days (e.g.,1 month).
 CPS matches the application data to several databases, including the National Student Loan Data System (NSLDS) and other agencies to flag certain items.

-Items, which are questioned, must be resolved before disbursing Title IV funds to the student.
+Items which are questioned, must be resolved before disbursing Title IV funds to the student.
 When the CPS processes an application, it uses the applicant's social security number, name, and date of birth to perform several edits with federal databases.
 Specific data match edits can result in comment code, or "C" code, indicated on the Institutional Student Information Record (ISIR) and must be researched and cleared before federal aid is processed for funding.
 If a "C" code is present on the ISIR, the financial aid office will request documentation from the student to determine eligibility.
 ABCSD's Office of Financial Aid requires resolution of any conflicting information for a Title IV applicant.
 Conflicting information is not exempt from verification requirements.
 ABCSD will not disburse FSA funds until the student has completed the required verification items and resolve conflicting data.
 No interim disbursement will be made.
 The school advises the student when the verification process is complete.